 The synthesis algorithm computes a set of solution templates for a given problem, which is described by a user's requirements.
-The user formulates the desired properties of a solution template as a tuple $(\mathcal{I}, \mathcal{O}, \Gamma)$ that contains a set \mathcal{I} of inputs, a set \mathcal{O} of outputs, a description Γ of constraints on the inputs and outputs including their types and how they relate with each other.
+The user formulates the desired properties of a solution template as a tuple $(\mathcal{I}, \mathcal{O}, \Gamma, \Pi^o, \Pi^t)$ that contains a set \mathcal{I} of inputs, a set \mathcal{O} of outputs, a description Γ of constraints on the outputs and how these outputs are related to the inputs, and sets Π^o and Π^t of preferences on outputs and templates, respectively.
 The algorithm not just composes several processes such that a template provides the required outputs taking requirements and preferences into account.
 It focuses on synthesizing a controlling process that eases controlling the process execution by automating non-challenging tasks like provision of inputs or forwarding parameters.
-In our example, Mary wants to provide inputs